 - Preheat the oven to 350º F. Line a mini cupcake tin with little paper cupcake liners.

 - Pour the wet ingredients into the dry and mix gently.
 (You want to mix until the batter is just mixed.)
+This helps the cupcakes stay fluffy.

 - Use a small cookie scoop to drop batter into each muffin paper.
+Optional, rest the batter for 10 minutes for mini or 15 for larger cupcakes.
+This allows the reice flour to soften to eliminate any grittiness.

 Notes

-- I have tested this recipe with King Arthur Measure for Measure GF and Bob's Red Mill 1 to 1 GF blend.
-That doesn't mean others will not work, I just have not tested other flours.
+- I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
+Use other blends, but know you may need to adjust the moisture.
+If the batter is too thick, add more milk.
+If the batter is runny, add more flour.

 - To make this recipe dairy-free, substitute the butter for vegan butter and use a dairy-free yogurt.

 - One nice thing about making these champagne cupcakes is that you can use any cheap champagne.
-There is no need for fancy champagne unless you have some extra champagne leftover!
+There is no need for fancy champagne unless you have some extra champagne left over!

-- These cupcakes will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
+- These cupcakes will stay fresh for up to 4 days in an airtight container or up to 4 months in the freezer.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn't test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition